octaprog7/libRTC/README.md

 P.S.
 Don't forget about the 'quality' of the voltage supplying the RTC!

 ## For soldering enthusiasts
-In the folder hardware/rtc_bq32000, there is a project of the RTC board based on BQ32000, created in KiCad 8.0.8.
+* in the folder hardware/rtc_bq32000, there is a project of the RTC board based on BQ32000, created in KiCad 8.0.8.
+* in the folder hardware/rtc_mcp7940, there is a project of the RTC board based on MCP7940, created in KiCad 8.0.8.

 # Photos
 ## Breadboard